 Personally if I want to practice La Gaffe, I opt for a swing set at the local park.
 They usually have support structures that include angled poles, allowing you to climb on the inside or outside.
 They often have vertical poles to allow you to practice climbing.

 Take a look around and you may even find ways to practice the transition onto another pole or just onto another part of the playground.
-(I know I just wrote a paragraph on friction, but try and keep your Akuma jersey on and not scare the children).
+(I know I just wrote a paragraph on friction, but try and keep your shirt on and not scare the children).
 During the actual race you will have to transition between the poles.
 Most people prefer to reach across with their hands first before transitioning the legs.
 Once the legs and hands are on the pole, rotate your body to the far side to make the tipping of the pole easier.
 This will allow you to repeat the process all the way until the bell on the far side.

 La Gaffe can be a challenging obstacle, like many others on the course of NORAM and OCRWC, so be sure to approach it with a positive mindset.

 Walk up to the obstacle with a plan and with confidence and your chances of success will increase greatly.
 If you have time to watch others attempt the obstacle at the event it will give you ideas of what works and what doesn’t.
-You could also look back at historical footage from things like OCRTube.com.
+You could also look back at historical footage from places like OCRTube.com.

 Evan Perperis, NSCA-CPT, is an athlete on the Conquer The Gauntlet Pro Team and author of three books on Obstacle Course Racing.
 Included in his 39 podium finishes is a 2nd place Pro Coed Team at the 2018 North American OCR Championships and 1st Place Team at 2018 World’s Toughest Mudder.
 Find more of his content at www.teamstrengthspeed.com.
 Looking for more great tips from the same author?
 Pick up a copy of Strength & Speed’s Guide to Elite OCR and if you are planning on racing long at Enduro, Mud Run Guide’s Ultra-OCR Bible.